LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 - The game maintains two rooms with distinct sets of players
 - Special roles (President and Bomber) are assigned to random players on the respective teams
-- One leader is designated for each room
+- One leader is designated for each room, preferring regular team members over special roles
 - The game automatically handles hostage exchanges and tracking which players are in which room
 - Communication is strictly limited to players in the same room
+- Role reveals are limited to 5 per player and only work within the same room
+- Room balance is automatically maintained to prevent completely empty rooms
+- The environment includes robust error recovery mechanisms
+- Message history is capped at 200 messages per room to manage memory usage
 - Winning is determined by the final positions of the President and Bomber

 ## Example Game Flow

 1. Game starts with players randomly assigned to roles and rooms
 2. Leaders are randomly assigned in each room
-3. Players discuss within their rooms to gather information
+3. Players discuss within their rooms and may reveal roles to build trust
 4. Leaders select hostages to trade
 5. Hostages swap rooms
 6. Steps 3-5 repeat for the specified number of rounds